-Ableton is one of the most popular software producers out there when it comes to making music with MIDI controllers.
+You will learn in this Ableton Live Lite Review that Ableton is one of the most popular software producers out there when it comes to making music with MIDI controllers.
 The major software it offers for working with MIDI controllers is Ableton Live.
-The most current and updated version of which is Ableton Live 9.6.
+The most current and updated version of which is Ableton Live Lite.
 However, Ableton released the recent version of the software in February 2016.
 And Ableton Live 9 was originally released in March of 2013.

 The first is a view for making arrangements.
 The second is a view for holding sessions.
 The session view makes it more convenient to organize and set off clips.
 Consequently, the arrangement view features manual MIDI sequencing and an overall setup that’s more conducive to creating recorded tracks.

 You may also like: Finding the Best MIDI Guitar Controllers